 In addition, the formal responses to offending behaviour, including policing, punishment and rehabilitation, and wider strategies of social control, will be considered and challenged.
 You will also study the criminalisation process and engage critically with crim reduction methods.

 Your qualitative and quantitative research skills will be developed and enhanced, facilitating your own criminological inquiry into a specialist area.

 You will take part in an Assessment Centre Experience, providing the opportunity to experience the pathway to employment with tailored feedback to help develop your employability skills for the world of graduate employment.

 Criminology is a dynamic and multi-disciplinary subject that draws upon a range of theoretical frameworks and social research techniques to explore criminological phenomena.
 You will engage with the theoretical ideas that govern the discipline and apply them to better understand the substantive issues in the study of crime, harm, victimisation, criminalisation, punishment, rehabilitation and justice.
 You will explore historical and contemporary criminal justice policy, practice and politics in local and global contexts and develop a critical appreciation of the dynamics between criminological theory, social relations and criminal justice policy.
 During the course of your study, you will develop methodological knowledge and skills in order to prepare for your own criminological enquiry.

-Full time: This course, studied across 1 year, is made up of 4 core modules and a dissertation.
+Full time: This course, studied across one year, is made up of four core modules and a dissertation.

 Part time: Typically, as a part time student you will study two modules in the first year, and two modules plus a dissertation in the second year.